 The Turquoise Pendant on the left was made by creating a wire design around the stone with round wire, then a second round wire was used in conjunction with Silver raindrops to continue the design.
 Next the Navajo Silversmith used a Jewelers saw to saw lines in the outer round wire and then used a file to accent the design of this Turquoise pendant.

 The Turquoise Pendant on the right was made by John Hartman.
 John cut the beautiful Blue Gem Turquoise Stone and then created the design by hand carving the Silver into victorian designs.
 The Silver carving was done with a dremel and steel punches were used to dome and contour the Silver.
 In this Turquoise pendant twisted wire was flattened, Silver scrapes were melted into balls called raindrops and this piece was completely hand sculpted into a piece of beautiful victorian Silver Jewelry that is one of a kind.
-You can find additional information on this Turquoise Pendant on its presentation page.

 Silver Jewelry is beautiful when Turquoise is included in the design.
 The Silver and Turquoise Pendant on the left is a great example of how dynamic Silver Jewelry can be in Southwestern designs when Turquoise and other colorful gemstones are mixed together.
 Durango Silver Company produces a lot of Green Turquoise Pendants as well as Turquoise Coral Jewelry such as this piece.
 This Southwestern Pendant includes a lime Turquoise stone with Mediterranean Coral in its own unique victorian style by John Hartman.
 The Manassa Turquoise Pendant on the right is a piece of Navajo Jewelry that we sub-contracted to have our authentic Turquoise stone set into handcrafted Navajo Silver.
 You can see more information on this Coral and Turquoise Pendant on its presentation page.

 The Lime Turquoise Pendant on the left was made by John Hartman in his victorian style of Silver Jewelry.
 John has created his own style of Silverwork that has an antique victorian flavour crossed with a touch of Southwestern style that is truly unique to himself.
 This Nevada Green Turquoise stone mixed with Johns Victorian Silver design is very eye catching and most certainly unique from any other Turquoise Jewelry coming out of the Southwest.
-See more information on this lime Turquoise Pendant on its presentation page.

 To the right is a Navajo Pendant Turquoise and a great piece of Royston Turquoise Jewelry.
 The Royston Turquoise gemstone was mined and cut by Dillon Hartman and then sub-contracted to a Navajo Artisan to make for Durango Silver Company.
 This beautiful Royston Turquoise Pendant also features three beautiful Sugilite Stones along with the beautiful handcrafted Navajo Silverwork.